andyprasetya/MEA592_WebGIS_Leaflet/from_grass_to_leaflet_assignment.rst

 GRASS should now start into the newly created location.

-Create an image the new location
+Create an image in the new location
 --------------------------------

 First we need to get the region of the map in our location.
 For this we